Admitted Student Frequently Asked Questions

 access their individual schedules via the OASIS System.
 Until that time, first year classes and dates are posted on the incoming class academic calendar available

-- Am I required to attend the entire orientation program?
+- Am I required to attend the entire Orientation course?

 Orientation is an essential part of your successful transition to medical school and your first official course; thus, attendance is mandatory.

-that will prevent you from attending any portion of Orientation, please review the Medical Student Handbook Policy 510.10: Attendance: Foundations for information
+that will prevent you from attending any portion of Orientation, please review the Medical Student Handbook Policy 510.10 - Attendance: Foundations Level for information

 regarding course absences during the Foundations Level of the curriculum.

-The Medical Student Handbook Policy 640.10: Guidelines for Appearance in a Healthcare Setting offers additional guidelines for medical students.
+The Medical Student Handbook Policy 640.00 - General Guidelines for Medical Student Appearance offers additional guidelines for medical students.

-We recommend that you bring a backpack/tote bag for the materials you receive during Orientation as well as a pen for completing paperwork.
+Please bring a government issued ID.
+We recommend that you bring a backpack/tote bag for the materials (including a laptop) you receive during Orientation as well as a pen for completing paperwork.
 A number of

 students also carry water bottles.